some-earth11/some-earth11/README.md

 ## Rapidfire

-- 🌱 I’m currently fostering my iOS development skills as well as DevOps concepts.
+- 🌱 I’m currently fostering my Data Science skills with Industry-Grade Projects as well as working as a ServiceNow Developer.

-- ❓ Ask me about anything related to Development or Python or...
-DevOps or... just anything tech!
+- ❓ Ask me about anything related to Development or Python or...just anything tech!

 - ⚡ Fun fact: I keep night shift switched on at all times (powered by Iced Coffee)